-Sony Movies Christmas, previously known as True Christmas, delivers an annual array of big screen and made-for-television festive films from autumn onwards in the UK…and the TV equivalent of a pop-up Christmas shop arrives earlier every year.
+Sony Movies Christmas, previously known as True Christmas, and Christmas 24 deliver an annual array of big screen and made-for-television festive films from autumn onwards in the UK…and the TV equivalent of a pop-up Christmas shop arrives earlier every year.
 But the biggest player these days for original telly movies is Hallmark.

 “The Christmas Chronicles” (2018): starring Kurt Russell, Kimberley Williams-Paisley, Judah Lewis, Darby Camp

 Kurt Russell is a Santa with attitude, but he finds himself in quite the pickle when his sleigh crashes.
 Can the very people that caused his problems be the ones to save Christmas?
 The production values on this Netflix original are unsurprisingly high, Russell more than lives up to his star billing and the story is a joy for viewers young and old.
 There is a pleasing spin on the appearance of Santa’s elves and there’s even a sneaky appearance from Mrs Claus (who just happens to be a superstar actress and wife in real life).
 The film was released in November 2018 and proved a big festive hit.

 “A Christmas Princess” (2011): starring Katie McGrath, Sam Heugan and Roger Moore